-30. Preliminary basic verification of the expediency and legality of administrative decisions adopted by the Agency (administrative act, order, etc.) shall be conducted by the person preparing the draft decision and the relevant superior official by issuing a visa (approval) for the draft, as well as the person adopting the decision by signing the decision.
+32. Preliminary basic verification of the expediency and legality of administrative decisions (administrative act, order, etc.) shall be conducted by the person preparing the draft decision and the relevant senior official upon issuing a visa (approval) for the draft, as well as the person adopting the decision upon signing the decision.

-31. Additional verification of the legality of administrative decisions in the Agency shall be conducted by the Legal Department or an official appointed by the Director of Agency who shall evaluate compliance with normative acts and general legal principles, as well as state administration principles.
+33. If necessary, additional verification of the legality of administrative decisions in the Agency shall be conducted by the Legal Division or an official appointed by the director of the Agency, evaluating its compliance with normative acts and general legal principles, as well as state administration principles.

-32. Incidental (regarding the case in question), random and regular subsequent verification of administrative decisions in the Agency shall be conducted by the Monitoring Auditor or Agency’s civil servant or employee appointed by the Director of Agency.
+34. Incidental (regarding the particular case), random and regular subsequent verification of administrative decisions shall be conducted by the monitoring auditor or Agency’s civil servant or employee appointed by the director.

 35. Repeal the Regulation of the Agency No.1-16/4 of 12 September 2022 “Regulation of the State Agency of Medicines”.

 36. This Regulation shall come into force on 14 November 2023.

 Approved by the Minister for Health on 14 November 2023, letter No. 01‑16.1/5125.

 Director I. Dreika